DJ: Photo of me with Taylor Swift appears 'awkward'

 The civil trial centers on Swift's allegation that Mueller reached under her skirt and grabbed her behind during a meet-and-greet at Denver's Pepsi Center in June 2013.
 KYGO is a CNN affiliate.

 Swift's team told KYGO about the incident, and Mueller, then 51, was fired two days later.
-In 2015 he sued Swift, her mother Andrea Swift and her radio promotions director Frank Bell, alleging that they pressured KYGO to terminate him and that he lost his job because of the false accusation.
+In 2015 he sued Swift; her mother, Andrea Swift; and her radio promotions director Frank Bell, alleging that they pressured KYGO to terminate him and that he lost his job because of the false accusation.

 Swift, who was 23 at the time, filed a countersuit in which she accused him of "reaching under her dress and grabbing her bottom" as they posed for the photo.